-When I was figuring out this SaaS stuff, the last thing I wanted to do was a Customer / User Conference.
-I understood the importance of Dreamforce.
+When I was figuring out B2B as SaaS CEO for the first time, the last thing I wanted to do was a Customer / User Conference.
+I understood the importance of events like Dreamforce.
 Salesforce is a complex product, with (sometimes) long deployment cycles, professional services, dedicated admins, and all that.
 But I thought I was building something that was super easy to use, deploy, and implement.
 Why spend 2 days talking about nothing?

 Or so it seemed.